Top 10 things to do in Canberra

 No trip to Canberra would be complete without ticking off these top 10 things to do, see and taste.
 Truly experience Australia’s capital with adventures on the lake in summer, stunning views each autumn, fresh truffles during winter, floral festivals in spring, and great exhibitions all year round.

 Kids will clamour to visit Questacon — The National Science and Technology Centre.
 This interactive wonderland will have kids learning about the power of the elements, feeling the force of an earthquake, watching lightning strike twice and meeting the friendly mechanical humanoid, Robo Q.

-See animals big and small from red pandas to rhinos at the National Zoo & Aquarium, brush up on Muttaburrasaurus facts during a tour of the National Dinosaur Museum, and have a toboggan race with the whole family at Corin Forest.
+See animals big and small from red pandas to rhinos at the National Zoo & Aquarium, brush up on Muttaburrasaurus facts during a tour of the National Dinosaur Museum, and get an adrenaline rush as you race down a 1.2 kilometre alpine slide at Corin Forest.
 The kids’ Canberra wishlist will be filled with fun with our top ten must do family activities in the ACT.

 Reconnect with nature and see Aussie animals

 Canberra is renowned for being a 100% renewable energy city with approximately 70% of the ACT dedicated to nature parks.

 Set yourself the challenge on a visit to Tidbinbilla Nature Reserve to spot five famous native Australian animals that call the area home: the koala, platypus, kangaroo, emu and wombat.
 Or walk up Mount Ainslie, Mount Painter, or Black Mountain to enjoy scenic views over the city.

 Discover the Australian story at museums and national icons